 Total recovery times will vary from patient to patient, depending on the extent of the surgery, the patient’s overall health, and the inclusion of any additional procedures.
 Dr. Marc Everett works extensively with their patients before and after all procedures to provide specific recovery instructions and timelines.

 Common side effects include swelling, bruising, numbness, and soreness that last for several weeks.
 Pain medication will be prescribed to limit discomfort during the weeks immediately following surgery.
 Potential complications and risks of a lower body lift include unfavorable scarring, asymmetrical results, infection, seromas, and hematomas.
 Steps will be taken before, during, and after surgery to minimize risks and ensure a healthy recovery.
-The staff at MEplasticsurgery Plastic Surgery is available throughout each patient’s recovery to provide professional care and advice around-the-clock.
+Our staff is available throughout each patient’s recovery to provide professional care and advice around-the-clock.

 Results will be immediately noticeable, allowing patients to enjoy their slimmer contours and better-proportioned figures right away.
 The swelling will distort results for the first several months but will gradually subside with the aid of compression and plenty of rest.
 Compression garments will need to be worn for several weeks to minimize swelling and support the underlying tissues as they settle into place.
 Dr. Marc Everett will provide detailed instructions and recommendations regarding compression usage to patients following their surgery to deliver optimal results.